 Regulatory compliance remains a challenge, especially in countries with evolving financial systems.
-"Nonetheless, companies are addressing these challenges by offering compliant, easy-to-use platforms that help businesses navigate local regulations and build consumer trust through secure and transparent A2A payment options," says Tintore.
+"Nonetheless, companies are addressing these challenges by offering compliant, easy-to-use platforms that help businesses "

 The [Payment Services Directive] framework provides a strong foundation for interoperability across European borders, although achieving this at a global scale is a much more complex challenge.